PonyWarrior/HadesModRepo/AspectFusion/aspectfusion-readme.txt

 -Fixed Poseidon's special boon knocking back the player with Exagryph -Fixed Assists and Keepsakes gaining levels with Exagryph equipped

-1.0.3

-Changes:
--Added requirements and cost to unlock final forms -Removed duplicate code from Aspect Extender

 1.1.0

 Changes :
+-Added requirements and cost to unlock final forms -Removed duplicate code from Aspect Extender
 -Fixed Charon's well items being refreshed with Exagryph equipped -Coronacht now uses flares instead of shots -Exagryph's empowered shot is no longer a seeking projectile, shoots in a straight line instead